 4000 MILES (2019)

-The play “4000 Miles” by Amy Herzog tells the story of Leo, a 21-year-old young man who arrives at his grandmother’s apartment, 91-year-old Vera, after traveling across the US on his bicycle.
-During the short weeks following Leo’s sudden arrival in Vera’s apartment in New York City, the two examine their relationship.
+4000 Miles by Amy Herzog tells the story of Leo, a 21-year-old young man who arrives at the apartment of his grandmother, 91-year-old Vera, after cycling the US from coast to coast.
+During the short weeks following Leo’s sudden arrival at Vera’s NYC apartment,, the two examine their relationship.
 Through this relationship they try to figure out – what is a home?
 Is it where our family and our close relationships are or is it where our freedom lies?

 Director and Translator: Yuval Zehavi